cdklabs/cdk-from-cfn/README.md

 ## Node.js Module Usage

-cdk-from-cfn leverages WebAssembly (WASM) bindings to provide a cross-platform [npm](https://www.npmjs.com/package/cdk-from-cfn) module, which exposes some apis to be used in Node.js projects.
+cdk-from-cfn leverages WebAssembly (WASM) bindings to provide a cross-platform [npm](https://www.npmjs.com/package/cdk-from-cfn) module, which exposes apis to be used in Node.js projects.
 Simply take a dependency on `cdk-from-cfn` in your package.json and utilize it as you would a normal module. i.e.

 ```typescript
 import * as cdk_from_cfn from 'cdk-from-cfn';